Use the Fintoc CLI

 Delete a resource

 Delete commands ask for confirmation before removing the resource.
-Pass --yes to skip the prompt — useful in CI.
+Pass --yes to skip the prompt, which is useful in CI.

 fintoc webhook_endpoints delete we_test_abc123

-fintoc trigger fires a test event against your account — useful for exercising webhook handlers without producing real activity.
+fintoc trigger fires a test event against your account, which exercises webhook handlers without producing real activity.

 fintoc trigger payment_intent.succeeded